msanvarov/php-security/README.md

 ### 🔥 Problem: Stealing Cookies

-Can be lethal if combined with a XSS attack, where cookies of users can be stolen (refer back to the xss folder files hacker.php and mycookies.text).
+It can be lethal if combined with an XSS attack, where cookies of users can be stolen (refer back to the XSS folder files hacker.php and mycookies.text).

-Assume that the htmlspecialchars method is not used and XSS problem still exists.
+Assume that the htmlspecialchars method is not used and the XSS problem still exists.

-A more damaging attack would be to redirect any user to a php file that steals cookies
+A more damaging attack would be to redirect any user to a PHP file that steals cookies

 This is a simple implementation of grabbing cookies from users.
 The malicious file meant to to steal cookies: